 Where Urban and Regional Planners Are Employed

-Those thinking about becoming an Urban and Regional Planner might also be interested in the following careers:
+Those interested in being an Urban and Regional Planner may also be interested in:

 Image Credit: Arcaddmarketing via Creative Commons Attribution-Share Alike 3.0 Unported